splaisan/GenomicConsensus/doc/HowTo.rst

 How to install and use GenomicConsensus
 =======================================

-**GenomicConsensus is bundled in SMRTanalysis version 1.4 and later.
-We recommend that you obtain GenomicConsensus by installing the most recent version of SMRTanalysis.
+**We recommend that you obtain GenomicConsensus by installing the most recent version of SMRTanalysis.
 Other means of installation are not officially supported.**